-You could even say that it shows quality if bread isn’t as fresh on the next day!
+You could even say that it shows quality if the bread isn’t as fresh the next day!

 In-store bakeries are often part of the big companies in the food industry.
 Rarely, they make use of regional sources, and they buy their „raw materials“ from other countries far away.
 Nobody seems to know from where they even get their flour.

 To be able to offer bargains for their goods they have to use cheap ingredients.
 In Berlin, there is a chain-bakery selling their rolls for – hold on – 7 cents!

 For me, going to the „real“ bakery is always something special.
 The first bite is with the eye but my nose also wants to be pleased!
 I love the flavorsome scent of freshly baked bread when I enter a bakery – it reminds me of my mom baking her own bread when I was a child and the whole flat smelled like a bakehouse.
 I really enjoy going to the bakery, have a look at what’s new.
 And get some advice from the bakery shop assistant.
 Often, you get proudly cherished regional specialties according to an old family recipe you wouldn’t get in any supermarket.
 Many small bakeries get their ingredients from local mills out of regional grains.
 And buying your rolls at a traditional bakery means supporting the middle class as well as the baker’s craft.
 Support your local dealers!

 It is a pity that „real“ bakeries have been threatened by extinction because they cannot stand the price war with the big players.